darwino/domino-napi/README.md

 The [Darwino Domino NAPI](https://github.com/darwino/domino-napi) provides Java access to the Notes/Domino C API via JNI, as well as a set of wrapper classes for easier programming.
 It is similar to the NAPI included in Domino, but covers more functionality and is not proprietary.

+The library is available in [OpenNTF's Maven Server](https://artifactory.openntf.org) with the identifier `com.darwino.domino:com.darwino.domino.napi:2.2.0-SNAPSHOT`.

 ## Usage

 To access the bound C API functions directly, use the `com.darwino.domino.napi.DominoAPI` class's `.get()` method, which provides access to each of the C functions.
 Additionally, the `com.darwino.domino.napi.C` class provides static methods and properties for data-type sizing and memory access.